top of page

 Amy Valens

-Amy has organized InSpirit's annual plant sale for over 25 years.
+Amy has organized InSpirit's annual Mother's Day plant sale for over 25 years.
 She has been learning about the practical and political issues of quadriplegia since her gardening and beekeeping companion Aneice Taylor was injured in 1982.

 Laurie Crop Sm.jpg